MattiaC46/proxmox-lab/README.md

 ## 📄 Author

-Personal homelab projects focused on learning and practicing system administration and infrastructure design.
+Personal lab projects focused on learning and practicing system administration and infrastructure design.